Trade Ally Information

 Natural gas furnaces must meet the following criteria to qualify for the incremental “Natural Gas Furnace with ECM” rebate:

 - Is certified in the AHRI directory and includes a footnote indicating “ECM MOTOR 'e' Electrically Efficient Furnace” or

-- Manufacturer’s spec sheet specifically states that the furnace includes an ECM.
+- Manufacturer’s spec sheet specifically states that the natural gas furnace includes an ECM.
 Including this spec sheet with rebate applications should facilitate rebate processing.